-The Center is led by Co-directors Associate Professor Jocelyn Simonson, Assistant Professor of Clinical Law Kate Mogulescu, and Assistant Professor of Law Alexis Hoag.
+The Center is led by Co-directors Professor of Law and Associate Dean for Research and Scholarship Jocelyn Simonson, Professor of Clinical Law Kate Mogulescu, and Assistant Professor of Law Alexis Hoag-Fordjour.
 Our criminal law faculty offer diverse and wide-ranging experience in criminal law – while some have worked as prosecutors others have had careers as defense attorneys before joining the Law School.
 They produce influential scholarship on topics including corporate criminal conduct, policing in minority communities, juvenile justice, prosecution ethics, and theories of punishment.
 Our distinguished adjunct faculty in criminal law are noted leaders and practitioners in the field.

 The Center for Criminal Justice offers courses, clinics, and a certificate taught by full-time faculty and distinguished adjunct professors to fully enrich your education in the criminal justice system.

 Have questions about the Center for Criminal Justice?